HELPING UNLOCK NON-CASH GIVING

 • EPC support: We offer ways to sponsor EPC strategic initiatives.

 We’d love to have an individual conversation, so please contact us for assistance or additional information.
+The brief video below is designed to help your session or other financial/stewardship leaders get a quick overview of Generosity Resources.
 We also can help with an educational seminar.

 Use these quick links to navigate to the appropriate section: